conwayeast/WP-database/README.md

 ## Mass edit posts

 Maybe you've got a new domain and want to change the source for all images you've used over the years, from olddomain.com/wp-content/image.jpg to newdomain.com/wp-content/image.jpg.
-You can run a SQL query to search for all these elemns and replace them with the new ones.
+You can run a SQL query to search for all these elements and replace them with the new ones.
 It could be something like this:

     UPDATE wp_posts SET post_content = REPLACE (
     post_content,